This week, we are posting a series about GP Power Tools and what is in each of the modules.

 - #GPPT GP Power Tools: What’s in the Database Tools module?

 I hope this helps your understanding of GP Power Tools and what it can do for you.
-If you want more details than provided in this series, please download the GP Power Tools User Guide manual, which contains over 320 pages of detailed description for every feature in the product.
+If you want more details than provided in this series, please download the GP Power Tools User Guide manual, which contains 424 pages of detailed description for every feature in the product.

-You can also download and install the product, NFR (Not for Resale) Keys are available for partners and a 30 day trial is available for customers.
-Please contact my distribution partner, Mekorma, at email@example.com.
+You can also download and install the product, NFR (Not for Resale) Keys are available for partners and a free 30 day trial is available for customers (just install and follow the on screen intructions).
 GP Power Tools can also work with no registration keys if only the sample company is installed.

 I firmly believe that all Microsoft Dynamics GP sites globally should have GP Power Tools installed, and the articles in this series will explain why.